HauLiang/DAMAS-FISTA-Net/README.md

 - Dataset Setup:

-  To train and test the network, one may need to place the downloaded "`data`" and "`label`" flies into the "`dataset`" folder.
+  To train and test the network, one may need to place the downloaded `"data"` and `"label"` flies into the `"dataset"` folder.
 Also, we have provided an implementation for dataset splitting.
-Please refer to the `.txt` file in the "`data_split`" folder for details.
+Please refer to the `.txt` file in the `"data_split"` folder for details.